 During 2003, Financial Services' application for a bank charter was approved by the Office of the Superintendent of Financial Institutions and CTB began operations on July 1, 2003.
-CTB operates as a wholly-owned subsidiary of Financial Services and manages the retail and Options MasterCard credit card and the Canadian Tire personal loan businesses.
+CTB operates as a wholly-owned subsidiary of Financial Services and manages the Canadian Tire MasterCard, retail credit card and personal loan businesses.
 Operating the credit card and personal loan businesses in CTB enables the Company to offer lending services consistently across the country.
-The pilot project for the Canadian Tire personal loan program was launched by CTB in June 2004, and has over 9,900 approved personal loans.
+The pilot project for the Canadian Tire personal loan program was launched by CTB in June 2004.
+The personal loan program has over 34,500 approved personal loans and has become an ongoing customer program at Financial Services.